Is this article for you? It covers services only available to Give Lively member nonprofits.

 Give Lively member nonprofits receive donations directly through a payment processor, so there aren’t any blocked funds.
 Once a donation has been made, it is typically automatically disbursed to the nonprofit per the terms of the agreement the nonprofit has with the payment processor.

-Donations collected via the Give Lively Foundation (for example, for donations via Charity Navigator’s Giving Basket) will not be disbursed to delinquent/revoked nonprofits.
-They will instead be held by the Give Lively Foundation in accordance with California's laws.
+Donations collected via the Give Lively Foundation (for example, for donations via Charity Navigator’s Giving Basket) will not be disbursed to nonprofits with delinquent/revoked/indeterminate status.
+They will instead be held by the Give Lively Foundation in accordance with state and federal laws.

 What actions does Give Lively take?